-Financial Statements

-Type of auditor's report issued: Unmodified

-Internal control over financial reporting:

-Material weaknesses identified?
+Financial Statements Type of auditor's report issued: Unmodified Internal control over financial reporting: Material weaknesses identified?
 Yes x No Significant deficiencies identified?
-Yes x No Noncompliance material to financial statements noted?
-Yes
+Yes x No Noncompliance material to financial statements noted d?Yes x No Federal Awards Internal control over major federal programs: Material weaknesses identified?

-Federal Awards

-Internal control over major federal programs:

-Material weaknesses identified?
 Yes x No Significant deficiencies identified?
 Yes x None reported Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
-Yes x No Identification of major federal programs: 16.575 Victims of Crime Act Dollar threshold used to distinguish between type A and type B programs: \$ 750,000 Auditee qualified as a low-risk auditee?
-Yes No
+Yes x No Identification of major federal programs: 16.575 Crime Victim Assistance Dollar threshold used to distinguish between \$ type A and type B programs: 750,000 Auditee qualified as a low-risk auditee?
+Yes x No

-The Center for Trauma & Resilience SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED DECEMBER 31, 2020
+The Center for Trauma & Resilience SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED DECEMBER 31, 2021